ovas04/quadrant-dev-prompt-engineering/README.md

 # [Prompt Engineering Practical Approach]()

-This repo has the goal to give a practical and intuitive way for using prompt depending on the knowledge and requirements.
-The scope of this guideline is general.
-But mainly the developement process will use as a example
-In addition the application of the approach is related for the examples with Github Copilot.
+This repository aims to provide a practical and intuitive way to use prompts based on knowledge and requirements.
+The scope of this guideline is general, but it primarily uses the development process as an example.
+Additionally, the approach is demonstrated through examples involving GitHub Copilot.

 ## Getting Started